-Among pro-RKBA people, open carry is sometimes considered unnecessarily provocative, or normalizing (that is, it simply gets people accustomed to seeing arms carried peacably.
+Among pro-RKBA people, open carry is sometimes considered unnecessarily provocative, while others view it as normalizing (that is, it simply gets people accustomed to seeing arms carried peaceably).
 Anti-rights advocates typically decry open carry as terrifying.

 - Concealed carry (CCW): The firearm is carried in a fashion that normally renders it unseen unless drawn in an emergency.

 In pro-RKBA circles, this is usually the preferred method, but some consider it pandering to panicky anti-gun people who are horrified by the sight of a gun.
 Anti-gunners decry concealed carry as terrifying because “How do we know who has a gun?” while oblivious to the fact that they are also terrified of knowing who has a gun.

 - Vermont Carry: Not a carry technique.
 It refers to the fact that Vermont (and now other states) recognizes the right of individuals to carry a gun however they see fit ― concealed or open ― without a license.

 - Constitutional Carry: As more states have adopted unlicensed carry, “Constitutional Carry” is coming into vogue, to recognize that this is correct in more areas than only Vermont.